AdeptMind/adept-rest-api-postgres-boilerplate/README.md

 `PORT`: The platform manager service is bound to this port.

+`LOG_LEVEL`: can be set to any of the following `debug`, `info`, `warn`, `error`; will filter out any console prints that is less severe than the level specified.
+The default is `debug` for development purposes.
+It is recommended to use `warn` on production deployments.

 ## Code conventions

 We are establishing certain code conventions through ESLint and Prettier, and have hooks in place to run these on every commit.
 It is preferable to keep code style consistent throughout.